-- Students will learn key terminology and industry best practices related to web design and development, site security, file management and site optimization. - Students will understand the relationship of the core technologies of the modern web stack (HTML, CSS, JavaScript). - Students will be able to author valid HTML5 and CSS and augment behavior using JavaScript and DOM (Document Object Model). - Students will understand principles of digital image creation and optimization techniques. - Students will be able to design and implement web site based on criteria established by a client. - Students will explore tooling and workflows of a modern web developer. - Students will create an accessible, standards-based web site using the appropriate techniques and deploy to a development environment.
+- Discuss key terminology and industry best practices related to website design and development, site security, file management and site optimization.
+This includes coverage of core technologies of the web stack, digital image creation and optimization, tooling and workflows of a modern web developer. - Author valid content, and control the style and behavior of their websites using languages such as HTML, CSS, JavaScript and DOM (Document Object Model). - Design and implement web site based on criteria established by a client. - Create and deploy to a production environment an accessible, standards-based web site using appropriate techniques.